DEFRA/ffc-development-guide/docs/development-patterns/events-and-messages.md

 export MESSAGE_SUFFIX=-jw
 ```

-Then reference this in the Docker Compose file.
+Then reference this in the Docker Compose file of the relevant service.

 ```yaml
 services: